 - Introduction to Welding

-Students must pass the 2-day George Brown College course “Basic Machining” (or an equivalent college-level course) as one of the requirements for accessing the MC78 student machine shop.
-This opportunity is open to all engineering undergraduate students and MIE graduate students only.
+Students and researchers must pass the 2-day George Brown College course “Basic Machining” (or an equivalent college-level course) as one of the requirements for accessing the MC78 student machine shop.
+This opportunity is open to all engineering students and researchers only.